lotabout/hexo-filter-fix-cjk-spacing/README.md

 //           `- note no space here
 ```

-Note that the content in code block will not be changed.
+Note that the content in fenced code block will *not* be changed.
+But indented
+code blocks *will* be changed